carterdugan/brainfuck-challenges/README.md

 It is worth noting that I have minimal experience in writing brainfuck code.
-The little research I have done on existing brainfuck programs has shown the most people have fine-tuned their projects to be efficient and clever.
-While I believe that is a good thing to do, I think it would be beneficial to learn these tricks as I go and I will not be improving the challenges after I complete them in order to make the learning process accesible to anyone else who might be idiotic enough to follow in my footsteps in this stupid journey.
+The little research I have done on existing brainfuck programs has shown that most people have fine-tuned their projects to be efficient and clever.
+While I believe that is a good thing to do, I think it would be beneficial to learn these tricks as I go.
+I will not be improving the challenges after I complete them in order to make the learning process accesible to anyone else who might be idiotic enough to follow in my footsteps through this stupid journey.

 # Table of Contents